 Jira Service Management licensing overview

-The Jira product family (Jira Software, Jira Service Management, and Jira Core) are built on the Jira platform and can be used in any combination on the same site.
+The Jira product family (Jira Software, Jira Service Management, and Jira Work Management) are built on the Jira platform and can be used in any combination on the same site.
 Depending on your setup, users can be licensed to one, all, or any combination of these product.
 Read on to understand how Jira Service Management licensing and roles affect what agents, customers, and other Jira users can do.

 Product features and project types